MIT-TESSE/goseek-challenge/Instructions.md

 ## Usage

-__TODO__: Update Local Evaluation and Training subsections with more detailed usage instructions.

 ### Training

-__TODO__: This is mostly just notes....
+We implement the [OpenAI Gym](https://gym.openai.com/) interface in [tesse-gym](https://github.com/MIT-TESSE/tesse-gym) which can be used for reinforcement learning.

+Our specific implementation for this challenge can be found in the [goseek module](https://github.com/MIT-TESSE/tesse-gym/tree/master/src/tesse_gym/tasks/goseek).
+Participants are welcome to locally modify relevant details for developing a solution (e.g. modifying the reward function).

-We've provided a complete example [below](#baseline-proximal-policy-optimization) demonstrating how to train and evaluate a PPO agent with [Stable Baselines](https://stable-baselines.readthedocs.io/en/master/).
+We provide a complete [example](doc/ppo-baseline.md) demonstrating how to train a PPO agent using [tesse-gym](https://github.com/MIT-TESSE/tesse-gym).

 ### Local Evaluation